K1zum1/AstroWind/source/setup/README.md

 python3 velocityChannelmapper.py
 ```

-A successful execution should yield an image as such:
+A successful execution should yield an image named `velocity_channel_visualization.png` as such:

 ![alt text](sampleChannel.png)